giorginolab/infix2pharmml/index.md

 markup.
 PharmML is a markup for pharmacometrics models developed by the [DDMoRe consortium](http://www.ddmore.eu/).

-Converter version 0.7.
+This is an online version of the converter, version 0.7.
 Output should be compliant with the PharmML 0.7.x specification.

 <div style="color: #808080">If you need code conforming to